elbeardmorez/nixTools/devel/README.md

         override default version control type for unknown targets (default: git)
       -d|--dump  : dump patch set only
+      -o|order [=]TYPE  : process patchset in a specific order, which in turn governs target output / commit order

+        with TYPE:
+          date  : patchset is processed in date order default  : patchset is processed in source order

       -im|--interactive-match  : interactively match when target diff name clashes are unresolvable
                                  (default: assumes 'new')